Knoero/Knoero.github.io/_pages/Researches.md

 - **Results**

   - Proved the feasibilities by comparing their results with the minimization benchmark in simulation.
-  - Located the abnormal vibration in previous implementations by tracking the data flow and proposed to fix the data collector at at the acceleration pedal for successful implementation.
+  - Located the abnormal vibration in previous implementations by tracking the data flow and proposed to fix the data collector at the acceleration pedal for successful implementation.

   <center><img src="../assets/images/Vehicle_Speed.png" alt="image" width="600" />
   <br/> One succesful implementation result of PSoC strategy, desired performance